Comparative Literature and Society

 - Enrollment in CPLS V3900 Introduction to Comparative Literature and Society in the spring semester of the sophomore year.

 Information about admission requirements and application to the major or concentration can be found at http://icls.columbia.edu/academics/undergraduate/the_undergraduate_program.
-Students are advised to meet with the director of undergraduate studies before submitting the statement of purpose required as part of the application.
+Students are advised to meet with the director of undergraduate studies before submitting the statement of purpose for the application.

 To be eligible for departmental honors students must have a minimum grade point average of 3.6 for courses in the major.
 Departmental honors will be conferred only on students who have submitted a superior senior thesis that clearly demonstrates originality and excellent scholarship.
-Please note that the senior thesis is not required for the major.
-Information can be found about the honors program at http://icls.columbia.edu/academics/undergraduate/undergraduate_departmental_honors.
+Note that the senior thesis is not required for the major.
+For information on the honors program, see http://icls.columbia.edu/academics/undergraduate/undergraduate_departmental_honors.